Our day-to-day routines are full of opportunities to employ life hacks that make things just a little bit smoother.”

 Happy Stock Photo / Shutterstock.com

-Here is a great hack you can use with aluminum foil: Apparently each end of the Reynolds Wrap box has a tab you can push in.
-Together the twin tabs keep the roll of foil in place while you pull out the amount you need.
+Here is a great hack you can use with aluminum foil.
+Apparently each end of the Reynolds Wrap box has a tab that you can push in, which together keep the roll of foil in place inside the box while you pull out the amount you need.

 Now they tell me!
 After decades of dealing with unruly aluminum foil!